Wild Gunman: 1974 arcade game

-The second version has a plastic gunman figure mounted on top of a plastic battery box called Custom Gunman, which later became one of the microgames in the Game Boy Advance title WarioWare, Inc.: Mega Microgames!.
+The toy version has a plastic gunman figure mounted on top of a plastic battery box called Custom Gunman, which later became one of the microgames in the Game Boy Advance title WarioWare, Inc.: Mega Microgames!.

 In Japan, Wild Gunman was the sixth highest-grossing EM arcade game of 1976, below two other Nintendo Laser Clay Shooting System titles, Sky Hawk at fourth place and Mini Laser Clay at fifth.
 In North America, Wild Gunman was one of the most popular arcade machines at the AMOA 1976 show.

 The game consists of four film scenes, called Film-A, Film-B, Film-C and Film-D. Each scene was shot on two 16 mm film reels, for displaying alternate outcomes, making up a total of eight film reels.
 Two of the original reels were discovered by collector Benjamin Solovey in 2021.

-Video game version
+NES video game

-Nintendo converted the electro-mechanical concept into a video game, replacing filmed footage with cartoon-style sprites.
+Nintendo adapted the electro-mechanical game into a video game, replacing filmed footage with cartoon-style sprites.

 In 1984 in Japan, the Famicom version was released for use with the original version of the Zapper gun peripheral.
 This version, named the Beam Gun, was a plastic, western-style revolver accessory (modeled after the Colt Single Action Army) that came packaged with a plastic holster belt.
 In 1985 in the United States, it was released on the Nintendo Entertainment System.

+Gameplay

-In the NES version, the player waits for the opponent's eyes to flash (accompanied by a speech bubble reading "FIRE!!") before shooting.
+The player waits for the opponent's eyes to flash (accompanied by a speech bubble reading "FIRE!!") before shooting.
 It features a shooting gallery where opponents are to be shot from the windows of a saloon.
 A piece of Frédéric Chopin's "Funeral march" indicates the player's defeat.
 This version was also published on the PlayChoice-10 arcade system.
 On the Wii U Virtual Console, the Wii Remote pointer is used instead of the Zapper.

-Popular culture
+In popular culture

 Experimental filmmaker Craig Baldwin's 1978 short Wild Gunman features footage from the original 1974 arcade game which was re-edited, sped up, and slowed down to surreal effect.